 The vision of the CRF members’ beef research program is to improve the feed efficiency and economics of beef production via research-based feeding programs.
-Since CRF’s first beef trial in 1960 the members have conducted several hundred large scale trials to develop marketable products which increase feed sales and enhance the ability of beef producers to compete in the food arena.
+Since CRF’s first beef trial in 1960 the members have conducted 323 large scale trials to develop marketable products which increase feed sales and enhance the ability of beef producers to compete in the food arena.
+CRF members apply our research to 900,000 metric tons of beef feeds each year.
 Together, the CRF members have created a successful beef research program with many highlights such as:

 CRF utilizes universities and private research facilities in the beef research program.
 Facilities and research capabilities are evaluated by our Research Managers and the CRF Beef Research Team to determine whom will best assist CRF in meeting the research requirements for each specific project.

 The CRF members have identified four specific areas of beef production & management that would be advantageous to conduct research in…..

 - Cow / Calf: Develop programs to increase the pounds of beef weaned per exposed cow.

 - Stocker/Backgrounder: Improve feed efficiency, decrease morbidity & mortality, improve value of feeding non-traditional byproducts, develop early weaning/receiving programs, and develop optimal feeding programs for “All-Natural Beef”.

 - Finishing: Develop nutritional programs to promote protein deposition, improve feed efficiency, and optimize carcass quality, develop optimal feeding programs for “All-Natural Beef”, and improve the value & utilization of feeding byproducts in finishing rations.